MEET THE AUTHOR

 has been replaced by glass panels (with a blue background).

-We write on them with dry-erase markers!
+They can be written on with dry-erase markers!

 Read more about my classroom with all of the dry-erase surfaces in my Ideal Math Classroom blog post.